nompumelelonzama/Enviro365-Assessment/README.md

      regardless of product type.
    - Otherwise, it succeeds and appears in the withdrawal history table.

-6. Use the **Download CSV** button to export the withdrawal history Ã¢â‚¬â€

-6. Use the **Download CSV** button to export the withdrawal history

-   optionally filter by status first.
+6. Use the **Download CSV** button to export the withdrawal history optionally filter by status first.
 7. Switch to a different investor in the dropdown to see the other cases.